Skip to main content

 1. Check your iCloud accounts

 It is crucial to understand that sync works through Apple iCloud, only.
 Being signed in to the same Apple Account on all devices that you would like to sync is a hard requirement.
+Is it also required that you have some free storage space available on iCloud.
 If you’re not signed into iCloud at all, Space will warn you in settings:

 Make sure that error goes away before proceeding, by signing in via iOS / MacOS Settings > iCloud.
 Once signed in on all your devices, also check your iCloud storage is not full.
 That will prevent syncing.
 And while you’re in your iCloud settings, pull up the list of applications that use iCloud for data storage.
 Check that list: Space should be in it, and its toggle should be ON.